LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 #### Remarks

+A Major can be gained on turn 2, if you don't mind Forgetting the Minor gained on turn 1 or one of your Uniques ([[Terrifying chase]] is usually the best option).

 Optionally, presence can be taken from the top track until turn 5 to unlock 3 Energy (**"Full" top track**).
 This is generally not recommended, as it delays 3 CP until very late and the second Animal is not too useful; extra Energy can be gained using G4, if needed.

 ### Stats